meowsec-lab/python-scripts/README.md

 ## Connect With Me

-I am actively looking for remote Security Engineer and SOC Automation roles where I can apply my security background and growing Python toolkit.
+I am actively looking for roles where I can apply my security experience.

 *   **LinkedIn:** https://www.linkedin.com/in/ashraful004/